Menu

 Empower girl students from underprivileged society by:

-Providing vocational training for those who cannot pursue their studies beyond Std X or XII,
+Providing vocational training & further education through NIOS Programme for those who cannot pursue their studies beyond Std X or XII,

 Providing financial support to bright girl students to pursue higher education.